Blaine A. Lucas

 Mr. Lucas has been listed in The Best Lawyers in America© by BL Rankings in the Land Use and Zoning Section and Municipal Law Section since 2007, Litigation – Land Use and Zoning Section since 2011 and Energy Law Section since 2015.
 He was also named the Best Lawyers® 2012, 2015 and 2017 Litigation – Land Use and Zoning “Lawyer of the Year,” 2013 and 2015 Municipal Law “Lawyer of the Year,” 2014 and 2018 Land Use and Zoning Law “Lawyer of the Year,” and 2016 Energy Law “Lawyer of the Year” in Pittsburgh, Pa.
 Mr. Lucas has been recognized as one of Pennsylvania’s top lawyers since 2006 and one Pittsburgh’s top 50 lawyers since 2011, according to an annual survey published in Philadelphia magazine.

 He also was a long-time member and former chairman of the board of directors of Pittsburgh Community Broadcasting Corporation, which owns and operates public radio station WYEP-FM.
-He presently serves as a member of the Mt.
-Lebanon Partnership, a non-profit economic development corporation.
-He was also appointed to and serves as chairman of the Mt.
+He previously served as a member of the Mt.
+Lebanon Partnership, a non-profit economic development corporation, and as chairman of the Mt.
 Lebanon Economic Development Council, an advisory body to the Mt.
 Lebanon Commission.